selfrefactor/rambda/.github/README.md

 7.2.1

-- Remove bad typings of `R.propIs` which caused the library to cannot be build with Typescript.
+- Remove bad typings of `R.propIs` which caused the library to cannot be build with TypeScript.

 - Drop support for `Wallaby` as per [https://github.com/wallabyjs/public/issues/3037](https://github.com/wallabyjs/public/issues/3037)